pinacai/PINAC_Workspace/README.md

 Experience the **Next Gen AI Chat** —your all-in-one chat for text generation, document summarization, web searching, code generation, and a wide range of office tools.

-> In this we develop the frontend part of the desktop app.
-We develop the python server separately in our repo  <a href="https://github.com/pinacai/PINAC-Nexus">PINAC Nexus</a>.
-We update the server in this repo with every new version of the server.

 ## 🎨 Themes

 You have a new color theme idea ?
 We got you !